 - If you want to add a video on a slide that includes no Content placeholder, such as a slide with the Blank layout, first select the Home tab of the Ribbon.
 Then, click the Video button within the Insert group, as shown highlighted in blue within Figure 4, below.
 From the drop-down gallery that appears, select the Video from File option as shown highlighted in red within Figure 4, below.

 Figure 4: Video from File option selected within the Video drop-down gallery

-- You can also insert video into your slide through Video Browser, the other menu option, as shown previously in Figure 4, on this page.
+- You can also insert video into your slide through Video Browser, the other menu option, as shown in Figure 4, above.